 Hello dear readers!
 How are you today?
 I had quite a productive work day and look forward to bringing you the great 2011 calendar round-up here on decor8 tomorrow and Friday.
 It’s going to be huge and amazing so stay tuned for that!
-But first, I want to show you a quick glimpse of the gifts that I made for students who attended the decor8 retreat week in Marrakesh (I blogged about it here).
-I designed 10 bags from scratch (well 11 since I kept one as a memory of our wonderful week)… and so I was sitting on my floor for HOURS, days even, cutting and pinning and tracing and measuring… it was a labor of love and I truly adored doing it for my students because I know they loved their bags and how much I loved giving them something from my heart.
+But first, I want to show you a quick glimpse of the gifts that I help to design for students who attended the decor8 retreat week in Marrakesh (I blogged about it here).
+I designed 10 bags from scratch (well 11 since I kept one as a memory of our wonderful week) with my friend Ingrid and her sewer… and so I was sitting on my floor for HOURS, days even, cutting and pinning and tracing and measuring… it was a labor of love and I truly adored doing it for my students because I know they loved their bags and how much I loved giving them something from my heart.

 I hand stamped the inside with white fabric paint using a stamp that I hand cut with my name on it.
-I also made brooches for the bags that have gold pins on the back so they can move the brooches around on the bag, wear them on a jacket, pin them to something at home or even adorn their wall with a pretty brooch.
+I also designed brooches for the bags that have gold pins on the back so they can move the brooches around on the bag, wear them on a jacket, pin them to something at home or even adorn their wall with a pretty brooch.
 The fabrics were taken from my stash — I have so many gorgeous prints and patterns, it was fun to sit down and combine fabrics from America, Europe and Japan, some vintage and others brand new, to build a custom bag for each student.
-I tried to experiment with many colors and patterns and loved doing the patchwork style.
-I’m so happy that I had my friend to give me a hand with sewing them though I’m proud to say that these bags are of my creation which makes me very, very proud because I wanted to give students something from my own studio — that really mattered to me — and not simply hand them something that I found in a store.
+I tried to experiment with many colors and patterns and loved doing them patchwork-style.
+I wanted to give students something from my own studio — that really mattered to me — and not simply hand them something that I found in a store.
 Plus I wanted to inspire them to think about how to combine patterns and colors to create something unique and special.
 You can take do so much with a stack of fabrics from make a bag to design a pillow, some curtains, even a duvet.

 Unfortunately, my battery died in Morocco on the second day and I had no spare with me (I left it at home on my bed!) so I don’t have any photos (that I took) of the bags or of the beautiful journals that I prepared for them which contained vellum envelopes filled with inspirational papers, trims, ribbons… and some rubber stamping that I did inside – simple touches but I think they were cute. :) Thankfully, photographer Tiffany Kirschner, who was on the trip with us, shot some nice photos of the bags close up so those are shown in this post above.
 If I find any more images of them where you can see entire bag views, I’ll let you know but for now I only have these.